tlinku/WZI_2024_Jan_Szymanski_Pola_Witkowska/User_personas_and_use_cases.md

 - She only uses two gaming platforms, and isn't willing to switch to any other ones, meaning that she would rather wait for a sale on her prefered platforms, than buy a game elsewhere.

 **How our platform helps her achieve these goals:**\
-Our platform will allow her to
+Our platform will allow her to make thoughtout purchases and save some money on video games.

 ---